 The Record (New Jersey)

-Steven R. Rothman is a Democrat of Englewood and a former U.S. congressman who represented New Jersey’s 9th Congressional District from 1997 to 2013.
+Steven R. Rothman is a former Democratic congressman from New Jersey’s District 9.